PeepalFarm/peepalfarm.github.io/markdown/rules.md

 3) No swearing or aggressive language.

-4) Please plan on arriving at the farm either between 9:30 am - 12:30 pm or 2:00 pm -5:30 pm on a Monday.
+4) Please plan on arriving at the farm either between 10:00 am - 12:00 pm or 2:00 pm - 4:00 pm.
 Also please confirm your arrival time the day before.

 5) Volunteers are requested to work 36 hours per week.
 (6 hour days, 6 days per week)